WHY IT MATTERS

 Setting the Timing

-During the day, light reaching the retina activates the central circadian clock (the Suprachiasmatic Nucleus), which stimulates wake-promoting brain regions and suppresses melatonin production.
+During the day, light reaching the retina activates the central circadian clock (the suprachiasmatic nucleus), which stimulates wake-promoting brain regions and suppresses melatonin production.
 This alerting signal counteracts the buildup of sleep pressure and prevents the sleep switch from turning on.

 As light decreases in the evening, the pineal gland produces melatonin, which removes this brake and allows sleep to occur.